M-Variance Asymptotics and Uniqueness of Descriptors: Abstract

 \section{Abstract}

-Uniqueness of the population value of an estimated descriptor is a standard assumption in asymptotic theory.
-However, m-estimation problems often allow for local minima of the sample estimating function, which may stem from multiple global minima of the underlying population estimating function.
-In the present article, we provide tools to systematically determine for a given sample whether the underlying population estimating function may have multiple global minima.
-To achieve this goal, we develop asymptotic theory for non-unique minimizers and introduce asymptotic tests using the bootstrap.
-We discuss three applications of our tests to data, each of which presents a typical scenario in which non-uniqueness of descriptors may occur.
+Asymptotic theory for M-estimation problems usually focuses on the asymptotic convergence of the sample descriptor, defined as the minimizer of the sample loss function.
+Here, we explore a related question and formulate asymptotic theory for the minimum value of sample loss, the M-variance.
+Since the loss function value is always a real number, the asymptotic theory for the M-variance is comparatively simple.
+M-variance often satisfies a standard central limit theorem, even in situations where the asymptotics of the descriptor is more complicated as for example in case of smeariness, or if no asymptotic distribution can be given as can be the case if the descriptor space is a general metric space.
+We use the asymptotic results for the M-variance to formulate a hypothesis test to systematically determine for a given sample whether the underlying population loss function may have multiple global minima.
+We discuss three applications of our test to data, each of which presents a typical scenario in which non-uniqueness of descriptors may occur.
 These model scenarios are the mean on a non-euclidean space, non-linear regression and Gaussian mixture clustering.